 Eminent economist Milton Friedman had it right when he said: “There is no alternative way, so far discovered, of improving the lot of the ordinary people that can hold a candle to the productive activities that are unleashed by a free enterprise system.”

 In the 1939 Ernst Lubitsch classic, Ninotchka, Greta Garbo arrives in Paris from the Soviet Union.
 During her mission to complete a sale of jewels, she enjoys the freedom, opulence, and joy that the Paris market economy brings to everyone, from the poor to the rich.
 She falls in love with Melvyn Douglas, who represents the capitalist lifestyle, and makes a remarkable comment: “I am a traitor.
 When I kissed you, I betrayed a Russian ideal.
 I should be stood up against the wall.”
 That’s a lot of insight for a romantic comedy – they didn’t call it the Lubitsch Touch for nothing.

 Whenever an imprisoned population is given a soupcon of Western civilization and capitalism, it builds their appetite for everything the free market system has to offer.
 Is it any wonder why dictatorships censor information, prohibit foreign material, and only emit propaganda?

-Like the glorious Garbo kissing the debonair Douglas, let’s fall in love with capitalism all over again.We value your comments!
-Please weigh in on our comment section below.
+Like the glorious Garbo kissing the debonair Douglas, let’s fall in love with capitalism all over again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com